 If you know that your driving test will take place in a neighborhood or town that you don't visit often, you should familiarize yourself with the area beforehand.
 You don't want to be caught off-guard by an unexpected stop sign or a lane where you need to merge quickly.
 Knowing the area will help you feel more confident and comfortable in front of the examiner.

-Your brain retains more information when you get an adequate amount of rest, so it's essential to get your beauty sleep the night before the driving test.
+Your brain retains more information when you get an adequate amount of rest.
+During driver's ed and the time you spend practicing your driving skills, make sure you're also taking time to rest.
+Your brain will process what you're learning much better than if you are stressed out and yawning.
+This means it's also essential to get your beauty sleep the night before the driving test.
 Getting enough sleep will help you stay sharp at the wheel and ensure that you don't miss questions on the written exam because you're tired.

 When it finally comes time to start the car or sit down for the exam, the best thing you can do is take a deep breath and remain calm.
-With regular mock exams and plenty of practice time in the car, the answers will come to you naturally and you'll have your license in no time!
+Remember that the time you spent learning the rules of the road and implementing them was time well spent!
+With regular mock exams and plenty of practice time in the car, the answers will come to you naturally, and you'll have your license in no time.

 Ready to start driver classes?